DioneMentis/fireandlion/terms.md

 -	You retain the copyright in all material (e.g. text and illustrations) that you own and provide for the work; and you retain all overarching licenses that allow you to enter into this agreement as the owner of the work.
 -	Fire and Lion retains copyright in the elements it provides for the work from its own resources (e.g. design, get-up, computer code, and text and illustrations that don’t form part of the source material provided by you).
--	Where Fire and Lion (or anyone we commission) creates specific elements (e.g. designs, images, text) that you have specified and commissioned, as detailed in the project specification, and they are fully paid for, we share the copyright in those elements unless the project specification explicitly states otherwise.
+-	Where Fire and Lion (or anyone we commission) creates specific elements (e.g. designs, images, text) that you have specified and commissioned, as detailed in the project specification, and they are fully paid for, we share the copyright in those elements unless the project specification explicitly states otherwise, or we sign a separate assignment agreement.

 Fire and Lion may publicly display samples of the work as part of Fire and Lion’s portfolio of work, after publication and as long as those samples would not reasonably affect your interests (e.g. sales of the finished work).